Best Black Shows on Netflix

 6. All About the Washingtons (2018)

 Created by Jeremy Bronson, ‘All About the Washingtons’ is a comedy-drama that debuted on Netflix on August 10, 2018.
 Bronson also serves as the executive producer.
 Andrew Reich is the showrunner, and the series stars Joseph “Rev Run” Simmons, Justine Simmons, and Kiana Ledé in the main roles.
 Although the show ran for only one season, it makes for an entertaining watch.
-The story is centered around the married couple Joey and Justine Washington, who faces the ups and downs of raising their family.
+The story is centered around the married couple, Joey and Justine Washington, who faces the ups and downs of raising their family.
 As per the official synopsis, the tale starts “after Joey decides to retire from a long career as legendary hip-hop royalty, his wife Justine, takes advantage of the opportunity to pursue a career of her own now that Joey is available to focus on raising the kids and keeping the house in order.”

 5. The Get Down (2016-17)

 A soul-touching, insightful, and engaging musical drama, ‘The Get Down,’ created by Baz Luhrmann and Stephen Adly Guirgis, is set in the 1970s.
 It premiered on Netflix on August 12, 2016, spanning one season and covering two parts of five episodes each.
 The plot takes us to the South Bronx region of New York City, during the late 70s, and focuses on elements of disco and R&B records.
-These numbers can be played on a repeat mode and are usually used as tracks by dancers.
-Highlighting the rise of hip-hop and disco music by concentrating on a team of teens, the beginning of each episode features MC Books, a renowned rap artist who narrates his experiences during his lifetime in front of a large crowd while playing in his concert in 1996.
-This short and crisp intro rap gives a recap of the last episodes and sets up the story arc for the current episode.
+These numbers can be played on repeat and are usually used as tracks by dancers.

+Highlighting the rise of hip-hop and disco music by concentrating on a team of teens, the beginning of each episode features MC Books, a renowned rap artist who narrates his experiences during his lifetime in front of a large crowd while playing at his concert in 1996.
+This short and crisp intro rap gives a recap of the last episode and sets up the story arc for the current episode.
 Coupled with real footage and newscasts from the 1970s, the story, which is shown via flashbacks, goes somewhat like this: Zeke, the younger version of Books, is a young poet in 1977 who lives with his aunt Wanda.
 His parents have died long back.

 Along the way, he meets a graffiti artist named Shaolin Fantastic, who is also an aspiring DJ.
-The duo partners together and along with Zeke’s friends, become “The Get Down Brothers”.
+The duo partners together and, along with Zeke’s friends, become “The Get Down Brothers.”
 The sole vision of the group is to achieve fame in the world of music and take over the city.
-We also meet Mylene, Zeke’s long-time lover, who has dreams of her own — to become a disco singer and leave the Bronx.
-But she faces several troubles convincing her religious father.
+We also meet Mylene, Zeke’s long-time lover, who has dreams of her own— to become a disco singer and leave the Bronx.
+But she faces several troubles while convincing her religious father.
 Giving glimpses into the poverty and violence faced by those living in the Bronx, the series chronicles the journey of the group into adulthood and depicts their future in the music industry.

 3. She’s Gotta Have It (2017-)

-‘She’s Gotta Have It’, created by Spike Lee, is a comedy-drama show adapted from the movie of the same name released in 1986.
+‘She’s Gotta Have It,’ created by Spike Lee, is a comedy-drama show adapted from the movie of the same name released in 1986.
 Comprising 10 episodes of 30 minutes each, the entire season 1 was released on Netflix on November 23, 2017.
-The story revolves around Nola Darling who resides in Brooklyn and struggles to chase her real dreams while being engaged with her friends, struggling in her job and juggling between her three lovers (Jamie Overstreet, Greer Childs, and Mars Blackmon) and not willing to give up on any of them.
+The story revolves around Nola Darling, who resides in Brooklyn and struggles to chase her real dreams while being engaged with her friends, struggling in her job, and juggling between her three lovers (Jamie Overstreet, Greer Childs, and Mars Blackmon) as she is not willing to give up on any of them.

 2. Orange Is the New Black (2011-)

-‘Orange Is the New Black’ aka OITNB, based on the memoir by Piper Kerman, titled, ‘Orange Is the New Black: My Year in a Women’s Prison’ (2010), is a black comedy-drama that follows the lives of female prisoners at the all-women Litchfield Penitentiary, a minimum-security federal prison in upstate New York.
+‘Orange Is the New Black‘ aka ‘OITNB,’ based on the memoir by Piper Kerman, titled, ‘Orange Is the New Black: My Year in a Women’s Prison’ (2010), is a black comedy-drama that follows the lives of female prisoners at the all-women Litchfield Penitentiary, a minimum-security federal prison in upstate New York.
 Narrated via the eyes of Piper Chapman, who is sentenced for a period of 15 months, this story gives deep insights into prison politics, their living situations, bureaucratic corruption, and survival techniques.

 Although this show does not feature an all-black cast, several of the prisoners are of African American origin.
-We meet the lively Taystee, ‘crazy eyes’ Suzanne, and Cindy, all of who have received immense praise for their stellar performances.
-This multiple award winner and perhaps the most-watched series on Netflix has also been applauded for its ensemble cast, who did an amazing job depicting characters from different races and demographics of the US.
+We meet the lively Taystee, “crazy eyes” Suzanne, and Cindy, all of who have received immense praise for their stellar performances.
+This multiple award-winning (and perhaps the most-watched) series on Netflix has also been applauded for its ensemble cast, which did an amazing job depicting characters from different races and demographics of the US.

 Read More: Best Prison Shows on Netflix